Nov 21, 2024

 Please note that the University’s policies for refunds and deposits are applicable when hiatus is granted during an academic term.

-University admission, expenses and financial aid policies found in the University catalog may be found in the University catalog. *NOTE: For loan repayment purposes, students on a hiatus are considered withdrawn from Delaware Valley University.
+University admission, expenses and financial aid policies can be found in the University catalog. *NOTE: For loan repayment purposes, students on a hiatus are considered withdrawn from Delaware Valley University.
 Students should consult with the Office of Financial Aid regarding their financial status.

 E. Return from Hiatus